 Transfer of credit for nursing courses is subject to the discretion of the Director of Nursing.

-Other courses may be considered for transfer credit if the school determines the courses are equivalent to courses in the program.
+- Other courses may be considered for transfer credit if the school determines the courses are equivalent to courses in the program. - Competency-based credit may be granted for knowledge and/or skills acquired through experience.
+Credit shall be determined by written and/or practical examinations.

-Nurse Assistant Training Program (CNA) Student may have their credits evaluated from a school with an articulation agreement with Angeles Institute.
+Nurse Assistant Training Program (CNA) students may have their credits evaluated from a school with an articulation agreement with Angeles Institute.
 The CNA Student must complete a total of 190 hours.
 Home Health Aide Students must complete the entirety of the program and do not qualify for transfer credit.